Graphegon/pygraphblas/README.md

-high-level types: `Matrix` and `Vector`, as well as the low-level GraphBLAS api to manipulate these types.  pygraphblas uses the amazing [CFFI](https://cffi.readthedocs.io/en/latest/) library to wrap the low level C-api while the high level types are normal Python classes with a "MATLAB-like" interface.
+high-level types: `Matrix` and `Vector`, as well as the low-level GraphBLAS api to manipulate these types.  pygraphblas uses the amazing [CFFI](https://cffi.readthedocs.io/en/latest/) library to wrap the low level C-api while the high level types are normal Python classes.

 # Solving Graph Problems with Semirings